-3.4.
-Heritage
+3.4 Heritage

-- Within the HIA there is a single heritage item, listed in the Randwick LEP, being 'Blenheim House' (completed in 1848 by Simeon Pearce, Randwick's first Mayor) at 17 Blenheim Street.
+- Within the HIA there is a single heritage item, listed in the Randwick LEP, being 'Blenheim House' (completed in 1848 by Simeon Pearce, Randwick's first Mayor) located at 17 Blenheim Street.
 The property is owned by Randwick City Council.
-See Map 11. - There are two heritage listed lots on Clara Street opposite the HIA. - The Randwick Junction Heritage Conservation Area also borders the HIA on the eastern side of Clara Street and the Randwick Racecourse Heritage Conservation Area borders the HIA to the west.
+See Map 11. - There are two heritage listed lots on Clara Street opposite the HIA. - The Randwick Junction Heritage Conservation Area (HCA) is to the east of the HIA and the Royal Randwick Racecourse HCA is to the west.